sahilrajput03/sahilrajput03/README.md

 - **Enlightment:** [Cick here](enlightenment.md)

-## frontmatter ?
+## Frontmatter ?

 **And.** Its reffered to **yaml code in the start of blog post file**.
 Popularized by jekyll in first.
-Read about [front matter at jekyll](https://jekyllrb.com/docs/front-matter/).
+Read about [Front matter at Jekyll](https://jekyllrb.com/docs/front-matter/).

-For converting yaml to js object you can use [`front-matter`](https://github.com/jxson/front-matter) package from npm.and thats awesome.
-Atleast ryan florence uses this in his remix's quick start guide.
+For converting yaml to js object you can use [`front-matter`](https://github.com/jxson/front-matter) package from npm and thats awesome.
+Atleast _Ryan Florence_ uses this in his remix's quick start guide.
 So it must be good! 💯

 Why use `front-matter` package which is not much popular and simply use some other yaml to js-object/json converter package from npm ?